 Many vacationers who decide to charter a yacht in the Caribbean will do some from locations in Florida or the Virgin Islands.
 Other islands in the Caribbean, including Guadeloupe, may also have charter companies.

-If you merely want to enjoy a few hours on the open water, without the complications and cost of sailing on your own you should take a day sailing excursion.
-Want to know more about taking a boat ride?
-Take a look at the listing that follows to obtain contact phone numbers for area day sailing companies.
+If you want to enjoy some time on the water, without the cost and complications of sailing on your own you should take a day sailing excursion.
+Wanting to know more what it's like and what's included?
+Take a look at the chart that follows to find contact phone numbers for area excursion services.

 |Azimut Croisiere||(069) 041-8808||Baie-Mahault||Grande-Terre|